miranda-ng/miranda-ng/plugins/Folders/docs/readme.txt

 Custom profile folders v.0.1.6.0
-Copyright © 2005-2010 Cristian Libotean
+Copyright Â© 2005-2010 Cristian Libotean

 This plugin allows users to select the folders where plugins save their data.
 It's a service plugin, it adds no functionality on it's own.